-- You Can’t Just Save Your Way to Becoming a Digital Nomad
+- You Can't Just Save Your Way to Digital Nomadism

 - Why Living the Dream is Now a Lifestyle Design Blog

-- Freedom Business – How We’re Travel Blogging to Fund Our Lifestyle
+- How We're Travel Blogging to Create Our Freedom Business

 - Financial Independence Step One – Figure Out Your Finances